Adriana Lima Sizzles In A Tiny String Bikini At The Beach In Miami

 — La Casa Dei Sogni (@LaCasaDeiSogni6) August 14, 2019

-Lima appeared to be hitting the beach with her daughters, 9-year-old Valentina and 6-year-old Sienna, who she shares with former husband Marko Jarić.
-The former couple wed in 2009, but announced their split in 2014 before then officially divorcing in 2016.
+Lima appeared to be hitting the beach with her daughters, 9-year-old Valentina and 6-year-old Sienna, who she shares with ex-husband, Marko Jarić.
+The former couple wed in 2009, but announced their split in 2014 before officially divorcing in 2016.

 The star shared the sweetest photo with her two girls on social media as the photos of her beach day surfaced online.